+The previous author (Smith, 2011, 2019) of the Sugarloaf Peak Technical Report took six data verification samples of Riverside drill core and five verification samples from Choice Gold surface sample sites.
 Verification samples of drill core agree reasonably well with the original assay values and demonstrate the presence of gold on the Sugarloaf Peak project.
 This data has been verified and is suitable for the purposes of this report.

-Verification samples of outcrop did not agree well with the original values, and are systematically lower by factors of 2 to 15.
+Smith's verification samples of outcrop did not agree well with the original values, and are systematically lower by factors of 2 to 15.
 This is likely attributable to variations in sampling.
 First, although original sample tags were found in the field, no precise markings of sample extents were made by Stan Keith's samplers, and neither Mr. Keith nor his samplers were present during verification sampling to advise on exact sample locations and extents.
 As a result, verification samples attempted to duplicate written descriptions of the samples but likely varied somewhat from the original rock sampled.
 Second, these results may show a bias in the original sampling toward vein or higher-grade material and therefore may not be representative of the overall bulk gold grade at the sampled locations.
-At three sample sites (19951, 19952, 19955) the author removed high-grade bias by taking channel samples.
-These discrepancies may also be the result of analyses done at different labs but this is not likely, as all labs used are reputable and all quality control samples gave appropriate results.
+At three sample sites (19951, 19952, 19955) Smith removed high-grade bias by taking channel samples.
 Five samples are insufficient to provide thorough verification of the several hundred surface rock-chip samples taken on the project.
-In spite of the discrepancies, the author's verification samples contain anomalous gold and demonstrate the presence of gold mineralization on the project.
+In spite of the discrepancies, Smith's verification samples contain anomalous gold and demonstrate the presence of gold mineralization on the project.
 In the author's opinion, the difference between verification and original assay values are not a cause for concern, given the good agreement between verification and drill samples, the long history of favorable gold assays by numerous workers over many years in the same ranges as the recent rock-chip samples, and the sampling variations mentioned above.
 Surface rock-chip data generated by Choice Gold appear to be adequate for the purposes of this report.
-Nevertheless, these results indicate that care should be taken in interpreting the results of past surface bedrock assays, and they should not be relied upon in mineral resource calculations without statistically valid verification.